jonashackt/crossplane-argocd/README.md

 This `Application` will look for manifests at `argocd/applications` in our repository https://github.com/jonashackt/crossplane-argocd.
 And there all our Crossplane components are already defined as ArgoCD `Application` manifests.

+Also don't forget to define the finalizers `finalizers: - resources-finalizer.argocd.argoproj.io`.
+Otherwise the Applications managed by this App of Apps won't be deleted and will still be running, if you delete just the App of Apps!

 Voilá.
 Now we need to use Argo's [`SyncWaves` feature](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) as already mentioned to define, which ArgoCD Application (representing a Crossplane component each) needs to be deployed by Argo in which exact order.

 First we need to deploy the [Crossplane Helm Secret](argocd/applications/crossplane-helm-secret.yaml), so we add the `annotations: argocd.argoproj.io/sync-wave` configuration to it's `metadata`: